airbrake/airbrake-js/README.md

 ### Default Annotations

-It's possible to annotate error reports with all sorts of useful information.
+It's possible to annotate error notices with all sorts of useful information.
 Below, the various top-level interface methods are listed, along with their effects.

 * `Airbrake.setEnvironmentName(string)` Sets the environment name displayed alongside an error report.
 * `Airbrake.addContext(object)` Merges context information reported alongside all errors.